Lead Virtual Reality Engineer / Postdoctoral Researcher

 Virtual Reality, Augmented Reality, Human-computer Interaction

-I am postdoctoral researcher in the O-CAP team where I currently explore new applications for immersive virtual reality in mental health.
+I am the Lead Virtual Reality Engineer and a postdoctoral researcher in the O-CAP team where I currently explore new applications for immersive virtual reality in mental health.

-My research interests are under the umbrella of human-computer interaction and connected to virtual reality with a strong focus on its applications in health sciences.
-I am interested in the underlying mechanisms that make people respond to events in virtual reality as if they were real, despite knowing that it is a computer-generated simulation.
-From understanding human perception to create experiences that can help study human behaviour and develop therapies to tackle mental disorders.
+My research interests are under the umbrella of human-computer interaction and connected to virtual reality with a strong focus on its applications to mental health and more broadly, health sciences.
+I am interested in understanding the underlying mechanisms that make people respond to events in virtual reality as if they were real, despite knowing that it is a computer-generated simulation.
+From understanding human perception to creating experiences that can help study human behaviour and develop therapies to address mental disorders.
 I am also interested in related research fields such as augmented reality, haptics, and machine learning.

 Before joining the University of Oxford, I worked as a postdoctoral researcher at the Nara Institute of Science and Technology (NAIST) in Nara, Japan.
 Before that, I was a research associate at the University College London (UCL), where I completed my PhD in Computer Science.

 EyeAR: Refocusable Augmented Reality Content through Eye Measurements

 Rompapas D. et al, (2017), Multimodal Technologies and Interaction, 1, 22 - 22

 Reinforcement Learning as a tool to make people move to a specific location in Immersive Virtual Reality

 Rovira A. and Slater M., (2017), International Journal of Human-Computer Studies, 98, 89 - 94

 Hypersensitivity to Contingent Behavior in Paranoia